Featured Comment:

 - Toppings: I used red pickled ginger (benishoga), bonito flakes (katsuobushi), and aonori powder.

-- Carrots: Typically, one would use about a quarter to half of a medium carrot, roughly cut.
-It’s best to add the carrot at the same time as the onion and cabbage.
+- Carrots: You’ll want to use about a quarter to half of a medium-sized, julienned carrot.
+If you want crunch, you can go for roughly cut or sliced instead.
+Try to add the carrot at the same time as the onion to give it enough cooking time.

 Visual Walkthrough & Tips